 The fruit of Calodendrum capense is nearly spherical, 3,5 cm in diameter.
-It is five-lobed, the longitudinal seams conspicuous in the knobbly surface.
-The common name of Cape chestnut was earned by the similarity of the fruit to the edible chestnut.
+It is five-lobed, the longitudinal seams conspicuous on the knobbly surface.
+The common name of Cape chestnut was earned by the similarity of the fruit to the edible, exotic chestnut.

-The green surface will become brown and woody as the fruit ripens.
-The yellowish calyx of the flower, small and star-shaped, is still visible at the base of the fruit in picture.
-Fruits are seen on the tree from midsummer to late autumn when they dehisce, freeing the large, smooth, black seeds.
+The green C. capense fruit surface becomes brown and woody upon ripening.
+The tiny, yellowish calyx of the flower and now also of the fruit is star-shaped, still visible at the base of the fruit in picture (on top).
+Fruits are found on these trees from midsummer to late autumn when they dehisce, freeing the large, smooth, black seeds.
 The seeds are eaten by monkeys and birds.